Franzo Grande Stevens: Personal life

-Married since 1954, he has a son, Riccardo Grande Stevens.
-In 2018, he described himself as "a Turinese from Naples", and said he can speak the Piedmontese language.
-Grande Stevens was a personal friend of Sergio Marchionne, who was CEO of Fiat Chrysler Automobiles, and whom he described as having a father–son relationship.
-When Marchionne died in 2018, there were talks of a shoulder surgery but many had assumed that lung cancer was behind his death, including Grande Stevens, who wrote a letter in the Corriere della Sera.
+Married from 1954, he had a son, Riccardo Grande Stevens.
+In 2018, he described himself as "a Turinese from Naples", and said he could speak the Piedmontese language.

+Grande Stevens was a personal friend of Sergio Marchionne, who was CEO of Fiat Chrysler Automobiles, with whom he described as having a father–son relationship.
+When Marchionne died in 2018, there were rumors that he had recent shoulder surgery but many had assumed that lung cancer was behind his death, including Grande Stevens, who wrote a letter in the Corriere della Sera.
 He said: "When I learned from London TV that he had been hospitalized in Zurich, I unfortunately thought that his life was in danger.
 Because I knew his inability to escape the constant smoke of cigarettes.
 However, when I learned it was just shoulder surgery, I hoped.
 Instead, as I feared, from Zurich I received confirmation that his lungs had been attacked and I understood that he was near the end."

+Grande Stevens died on 13 June 2025, at the age of 96.